-Here we give you some idea of the plentiful options open to walkers (and cyclists – check the bottom of the page too) in the Slingsby area.
+Here we give you some idea of the plentiful options open to walkers in the Slingsby area.
 You can now explore a different corner of the area each month with Geoff’s Walk of the Month.

-Walks are available to download in Microsoft Word document (.doc) and Adobe Reader (.pdf) file formats ( files generally under 250 KB).
+Walks are currently available to download in Microsoft Word document (.doc) and Adobe Reader (.pdf) file formats ( files generally under 250 KB).
 From October 2020 onwards Geoff’s walks will be available in the PDF format only.

 Most computers will open PDF documents automatically, but you may need Adobe Reader

 [If need be, you can use our Village Plan to orientate yourself in Slingsby.]

 Walk for November 2023 | Oulston and Husthwaite.
 A quiet 5 mile walk with good views. pdf

 Walk for October 2023 | Bulmer, Mowthorpe, Brandrith.
 A pleasant and interesting short walk. pdf